The 24 Best Supplements for Your Penis

 Eggs a supplement?
 Yup.
 Testosterone is derived from cholesterol, and eggs are the healthiest way to ensure you're getting enough of the good kind (LDL cholesterol).
 Plus, eggs are rich in choline, a powerful natural chemical that not only burns fat but can help set your pants afire.
 Choline triggers the production of nitric oxide (NO), which relaxes arteries in the penis and enables blood flow to do its thing.
 Choline is a precursor to acetylcholine, a neurotransmitter which controls sexual behavior through its activity in the brain; having a higher level of AcH has been associated with more frequent sex and more intense, longer orgasms.
-And that's not all: Check out these 12 Things That Happen to Your Body When You Eat Eggs!
+And that's not all: Check out these things that happen to your body when you eat eggs!

 US RDA: 400 mg

 A mineral involved in muscle development, muscle is essential for reproductive function in men of every age and activity level.
 One study that compared athletes to non-active individuals found that supplementing with 22 mg magnesium per pound of body weight of the course of four weeks raised testosterone levels in both groups.
-And two separate studies, one on a group of men over the age of 65 and a second on a younger 18-30 year old cohort, present the same conclusion: levels of testosterone (and muscle strength) are directly correlated to the levels of magnesium in the body.
-These are the 9 Foods That Are Best For Magnesium!
+And two separate studies, one on a group of men over the age of 65 and a second on a younger 18-30-year-old cohort, present the same conclusion: levels of testosterone (and muscle strength) are directly correlated to the levels of magnesium in the body.
+And just so you know, here are are the best foods for magnesium.

 US RDA: 400 µg